metamolecular/gamma/README.md

 ## Versions

-Gamma is not yet stable, but care is taken to limit breaking changes whenever possible.
-Patch versions never introduce breaking changes.
+Gamma is not yet stable.
+Patch versions never introduce breaking changes, but minor/major versions probably will.

 ## License